-Gerardo Reyes, United States/Colombia, the director of the Univision investigative team in United States.
+Gerardo Reyes, United States/Colombia, is the director of the Univision investigative team in the United States.
 Previously, he worked for El Nuevo Herald, the Spanish-language sister publication of The Miami Herald.

 He worked for Colombia newspaper El Tiempo and magazine Semana.
 For his works in the press and television he has received the Maria Moors Cabbot award from Columbia University, the Peabody Award, four Emmys and the Ortega y Gasset and Editorial Planeta awards.